Preserving Metadata During GeoParquet Conversion

 )

-# Quick validation: read back and verify geo key exists
+# Quick validation: read back metadata and verify geo key exists

 raise RuntimeError("GeoParquet metadata missing in output file footer.")